League Rules

 Stableford Scoring will be as follows:

-• Net Quadruple bogey or greater – minus -4 points (this means you can score a 8 on the par 3’s)
+• Net Quadruple bogey or greater – minus -4 points (this means you can score an 8 on the par 3’s)

 • Net Triple bogey – minus -3 points